World of Goo: Sequel

 2D Boy initially stated that they would not be producing a sequel.
-In a November 2010 entry on the World of Goo blog, Kyle Gabler stated that "a second World of Goo is a possibility and something we would enjoy working on."
+However, in a November 2010 entry on the World of Goo blog, Kyle Gabler stated that "a second World of Goo is a possibility and something we would enjoy working on."

+World of Goo 2, a sequel developed by 2D Boy and Tomorrow Corporation, was announced at The Game Awards 2023 and was released on August 2, 2024.